SENIOR AE · AWS STOCKHOLM · NORDICS & EMEA EST. 2020

 Enterprise cloud deals, sold technically.

-$30M+ in platform revenue closed across EMEA.
+$140M+ in platform revenue influenced across EMEA, $30M+ in direct consultancy.
 Deals won in the architecture review, not the commercial negotiation.

 02